onzfonz/comp227/src/content/3/en/part3c.md

 On top of the non-existing task, there's one more error situation that needs to be handled.
 In this situation, we are trying to fetch a task with the wrong kind of `id`, meaning an `id` that doesn't match the mongo identifier format.

-If we make the following request, we will get the error message like the one shown below:
+If we make a request like `GET http://localhost:3001/api/tasks/someInvalidId`, we will get an error message like the one shown below:

 ```shell
 Method: GET